Spiti Valley Road trip Planning?

 Gue village is 10 kilometers away from the main road, and 70% road is in bad condition.
 Gue Monastery is known for its 500-year-old mummy of Sangha Tenzin, a Buddhist monk who is believed to have started his mummification process while still alive.
 The monastery is located on the Indo-Tibetan border and is surrounded by mountains on all sides.

 This is a very rare example of natural mummification, as most mummies we read about are mummified and then wrapped in linen fabric.
 Monks adopt the natural process of mummification by a slow process of starvation in a seated position.
 The dead body is subsequently placed in a three-year underground chamber to allow the drying process to begin.
 There are only a few of these mummies in the world.
 The large majority are in Japan.
 Sangha Tenzin’s mummy is incredibly well preserved, with skin and hair intact.
 So don’t miss out on visiting here.

-From Gue, you can visit Tabo.
+From Gue, I resumed my journey to Tabo.
 Tabo is the second largest town in the Spiti Valley.
 Due to its wide variety of accommodation choices, it is a preferred stop for people traveling between Shimla and Kaza.
 Tabo is also at a much lower altitude than other places on the Spiti Circuit, so if you are feeling symptoms of altitude mountain sickness, Tabo can be a great place to stay until you acclimatize better.
-After spending some time resume my journey toward Tabo.
+I reached Tabo by around 3:30 pm.